 Metairie, Louisiana

-Louisiana High School Officials Association president; former Louisiana high school football official for more than 40 years; Greater New Orleans Football Officials Association member; serves as game officials’ sideline liaison for Tulane University football and for the New Orleans Saints.
+Louisiana High School Officials Association past president and current executive committee member; former Louisiana high school football official for more than 40 years; Greater New Orleans Football Officials Association member; previously served as game officials’ sideline liaison for Tulane University football and for the New Orleans Saints.

 Dana Pappas